raHUlSinghvi1/SOC-PROJECT/README.md

 5. Worked on building a trading strategy using:

- Relative Strength Index (RSI)
+ Relative Strength Index (RSI) and
   Moving Average crossover

 6. Gained basic understanding of backtesting a strategy to check historical performance.